Generic Name: aripiprazole (AR-i-PIP-ra-zole)

 - if you or a family member has a history of diabetes or you are very overweight

 Some MEDICINES MAY INTERACT with aripiprazole solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Anticholinergics (eg, benztropine, methscopolamine) because the risk of overheating may be increased

-- Benzodiazepines (eg, lorazepam), clarithromycin, imidazole antifungals (eg, ketoconazole), quinidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), or voriconazole because they may increase the risk of aripiprazole solution's side effects
+- Benzodiazepines (eg, lorazepam), clarithromycin, fluoxetine, itraconazole, ketoconazole, paroxetine, or quinidine because they may increase the risk of aripiprazole solution's side effects

-- Carbamazepine, hydantoins (eg, phenytoin), or rifampin because they may decrease aripiprazole solution's effectiveness
+- Carbamazepine or rifampin because they may decrease aripiprazole solution's effectiveness

-- Alpha-blockers (eg, terazosin) because the risk of their side effects may be increased by aripiprazole solution
+- Alpha-blockers (eg, terazosin) or medicine for high blood pressure because the risk of their side effects may be increased by aripiprazole solution

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if aripiprazole solution may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use aripiprazole solution as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.